Job Title: Director of Research and Learning

 Reports to: Senior Director, Program Effectiveness

-Heifer International is an equal opportunity employer.
+We are retained by Heifer International, an equal opportunity employer, to find qualified candidates for Director of Research and Learning.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, gender, gender identity, sexual orientation, age, status as a protected veteran, among other things, or status as a qualified individual with disability.

 The main function of the Director of Research and Learning is to develop and direct the organization’s research and learning agenda with the design and supervision of innovative large and smaller scale studies, both quantitative and qualitative in nature, which contributes to Heifer’s thought leadership, positioning in the global context, and answers key programmatic questions that affect investments.